isfett/php-analyzer/docs/MagicNumberDetector.md

 - `Property`: This Visitor will collect all Magic Numbers in class-member-variables, here `6`
 - `Return`: This Visitor will collect all Magic Numbers within return statements, here `5` and `15`
 - `SwitchCase`: This Visitor will collect all Magic Numbers in switch cases, here `8`
+- `Ternary`: This Visitor will collect all Magic Numbers in ternary conditions, here `2` and `3`

-`php bin/php-analyzer magic-number-detector --visitors=Argument,Array,Assign,Condition,DefaultParameter,Operation,Property,Return,SwitchCase --include-files=visitors.php docs/examples/MagicNumberDetector/`
+`php bin/php-analyzer magic-number-detector --visitors=Argument,Array,Assign,Condition,DefaultParameter,Operation,Property,Return,SwitchCase,Ternary --include-files=visitors.php docs/examples/MagicNumberDetector/`

 <img src="./images/MagicNumberDetector/demo.png">